AdamISZ/aut-ct/README.md

 In the directory `testdata` there is an example pubkey file containing approximately 48000 pubkeys taken from all taproot outputs on signet between blocks 85000 and 155000, which you can use to test if you like.
 The private key `373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf` is for one of those pubkeys (signet!), so if you use it, the proof should verify, and the key image you get as output from the verifier should be: `a496230673e00ed72abe37b9acd01763620f918e5618df4d0db1377d0d8ba72d80`.

 Additionally the depth and branching factors of the Curve Tree are still hard coded (2, 256 respectively); obviously this can be mode configurable.

-Yes, this is still very primitive for now, a proof of concept.
+As per the TODO section below, this still needs a lot of work to be really useful.

 Worked Example
 ==========================